sreenivasanac/sreenivasanac/README.md

 ## 👀 Passionate about Artificial Intelligence (AI), Knowledge Management, and Software Automation

-Currently based in Virginia, USA, and soon relocating to the Bay Area, California!
+I'm soon looking to relocate to the Bay Area, California!
 With over 8 years in Software Engineering, I bring experience in Backend, Full-stack, and Automation, and am now excited to be venturing into **AI Engineering**.
 My focus is on helping companies automate workflows and generate actionable insights from raw data, empowering informed decision-making.

 ### 🔍 Areas of Interest
 - 💼 I'm passionate about **AI Engineering**, **Machine Learning**, **Deep Learning**, and **Software Automation**.
 My interests span across diverse applications, including: